Norbulingka Institute

 You may have been looking for Norbulingka Palace.

 Norbulingka Institute, founded in 1995 by Kelsang and Kim Yeshi at Sidhpur, near Dharamshala, India, is dedicated to the preservation of the Tibetan culture in its literary and artistic forms.

 Etymology

-The institute is named after Norbulingka, the traditional summer residence of the Dalai Lamas, in Lhasa, Tibet.
+The institute is named after Norbulingka, the traditional summer residence of the Dalai Lama, in Lhasa, Tibet.
 The ground plan is based on the proportions of Avalokitesvara, the thousand-armed god of compassion, with the temple as the head.